QUEUC PUBLICATION PROCESS

 The result of the publication process is an electronic online publication in PDF format.
 The publication will receive professional typographic and layout design at print standard to produce a final document of the highest quality that contributing authors can display in their academic portfolio.

 The publication workshop will take place over the following periods:

-QUEUC will accept submissions for the 2016 publication starting on May 2nd, 2016.
-All authors who presented at QUEUC 2016 (March 11-12, 2016) are eligible to submit their essay.
-By submitting their essay, authors agree to our publication Terms and Conditions, including to participate in the editing workshop over the summer.
+QUEUC will accept submissions for the 2018 publication after the completion of the conference.
+All authors who presented at QUEUC 2018 (March 16-17, 2018) are eligible to submit their essay.
+By submitting their essay, authors agree to our publication Terms and Conditions.

-Over the course of three months, authors will work directly with their primary editor, who will be a senior undergraduate or recent graduate from Bishop’s University’s English Department.
+Over the course of several weeks, authors will work directly with their primary editor, who will be a senior undergraduate from Bishop’s University’s English Department.
 The editor will provide the author with feedback on their research essay including on structure, rhetoric, language, formatting.
 Authors and editors will establish an editing schedule with up to three rounds of editing to revise the paper into its best form for publication.
 Secondary editors, consisting of alumni and professors may also provide feedback to incorporate into the paper over the course of the workshop.

 Once all final drafts are submitted, the QUEUC publication editors will review all papers and compile the final document.
 The authors will not be directly involved in this part of the process.
-The time for review and layout of the publication can vary, but the final document is expected to be published in the fall of 2016.
+The time for review and layout of the publication can vary.

 To submit your essay for the QUEUC 2016 publication, please use the online submission form.

 For any questions about the publication, please contact Geoff at: email@example.com.